distribworks/dkron/website/content/pro/email.md

 title: Email processor
 ---

-If you need special email notification rules for a job, use the Email processor.
+The Email processor provides flexibility to job email notifications.

-Configuration of the email processor is stored in a file named `dkron-processor-email.yml` in the same locations as `dkron.yml`, and should include a list of providers, you could include any number of providers.
+Configuration of the email processor is stored in a file named `dkron-processor-email.yml` in the same locations as `dkron.yml`, and should include a list of providers, it can include any number of providers.

 Example:
 ```yaml